 I considered going up to my dorm, but I was alone down in the common room; a regular Tuesday, and everyone was in their dorms, sleeping.
 I wished I had my music then.
 It usually calms me down a bit.
 I smirked as I though about how much Mary hates the kind of music I listen to.
 According to George, she's actually gone on a rant or two about it before.
 It made me happy to know she wastes so much of her breath on me.

 I settled for reading a book, but I couldn't focus.
-She was just so wrong
+She was just so wrong for George.

 But she wears short skirts

 She's cheer captain

 Dreaming about the day when you wake up and find